cardmeister/cardmeister.github.io/README.md

 I haven't found a good Joker Card design yet, if you have one let me know

+## 🃏 Why not [..*fill in WC Library/Framework name*..] ?

+I wanted to learn how far I could go with vanilla JavaScript
+Then I wanted to proof you don't need libraries/frameworks

 <hr>

-# 🃏 Where did you cheat?
+# 🃏 Where/How did you cheat to get all SVG in 16KB element?

 Look closely at the court cards....